MallikarjunagoudA/KnowMoreSolidPriclples/README.md

 ❤️"**Many client-specific interfaces are better than one general-purpose interface**"

-❤️we should not enforce clients to implement interfaces that they don't use. instead of crating one big interface we van break down it to smaller interfaces
+❤️ we should not enforce clients to implement interfaces that they don't use. instead of crating one big interface we van break down it to smaller interfaces

+❤️ No client should be forced to depend on methods it does not use.

+❤️ one fat interface need to be split to many smaller and relevant interfaces so thta clients can know about the interfaces that are relevant to them.